-These days, many homeowners assume wireless speakers are the way to go, but according to Ted Liu, owner of InVision Home Theater, this couldn’t be further from the truth.
+These days, many homeowners assume wireless speakers are the way to go, but according to Ted Liu of Avid Home Theater, this couldn’t be further from the truth.
 “With wireless speakers, the reliability tends to suffer,” he explains.
 “Not only do they add to the many wireless signals already going through your home, they’re prone to interference.
 Even something as simple as your neighbor turning on a vacuum can affect the signal’s integrity.
 That’s why, when it comes to reliability and sound quality, nothing beats a hardwired speaker.”

 Buy the biggest TV you can afford.